Digital Storytelling Colloquium

 Human Stories / Digital Storytellers

 The IDRH Digital Storytelling Colloquium is a series of virtual events focused on the ethics, politics, and techniques of digital storytelling.
-Stretched over the length of the academic year, the events will feature exemplary projects from across the world and across the KU campus, model digital storytelling practices, and introduce participants to a range of digital storytelling tools.
-Some meetings will be webinar-style presentations; others will be Zoom-style collaborative meetings.
-Across all events, the vision of the colloquium is to build a community of inquiry and an incubator for ideas.
+Stretched over the length of the academic year, the events feature exemplary projects from across the world and across the KU campus, model digital storytelling practices, and introduce participants to a range of digital storytelling tools.
+The vision of the colloquium is to build a community of inquiry and an incubator for ideas.

-The colloquium will be anchored by four virtual events featuring a widely recognized external scholar associated with a digital storytelling project.
+The colloquium is anchored by four virtual events, each featuring an external scholar associated with a digital storytelling project.
 Each invited scholar will provide two talks.
-First, the visiting scholar will use a virtual platform to introduce a public audience to their digital storytelling project.
-This presentation will be marketed to the entire university community and the general public.
-It will be webinar-style presentation (single-speaker format with questions handled via a chat room and a moderator) to accommodate an audience of up to 500 people.
+First, the visiting scholar will introduce a public audience to their digital storytelling project.
+These presentations are open to the general public.

 Michelle Caswell, PhD